 To access application, click “Search Jobs” on the left hand side, select “Writing Center” under programs, and click “Search”.

 For further information, please e-mail firstname.lastname@example.org.

-Concurrent with the first semester of tutoring, all tutors are required to take a credit bearing (3 units) course in tutoring writing.
+Concurrent with the first semester of tutoring, all tutors are required to take a 3 unit course in tutoring writing.
 New tutors register for the course after they have been hired and the time for the course is determined by the tutors and the UWC director.

 Student Assistants are a part of the University Writing Center to ensure that students utilizing our services are welcomed and assisted prior to their visit with a writing tutor.
 Beyond assisting students, they provide administrative support to ensure that the center is running properly.